opensearch-project/documentation-website/_clients/agents-and-ingestion-tools/index.md

 \*\* Beats OSS includes all Apache 2.0 Beats agents (i.e. Filebeat, Metricbeat, Auditbeat, Heartbeat, Winlogbeat, Packetbeat).

-\*\*\* Beats versions newer than 7.12.x are not supported by OpenSearch.
-If you must update the Beats agent(s) in your environment to a version newer than 7.12.x, you can restore the pipeline by directing traffic to Logstah and using the Logstash Output plugin to forward the data to OpenSearch.
+Beats versions newer than 7.12.x are not supported by OpenSearch.
+If you must update the Beats agent(s) in your environment to a newer version, you can work around the incompatibility by directing traffic from Beats to Logstash and using the Logstash Output plugin to ingest the data to OpenSearch.
+{: .warning }